eyedeekay/i2p-apt-cacher-ng/README.md

   it useful as an in-proxy for official Debian packages.
  * i2pd tunnels.d file
  * Where necessary, logging *will be* disabled by default

-I need to customize the homepage and the reports page still.

 Client Setup:
 -------------